huldumadurin/PingMarker/README.md

 Server 3 is located in Singapore, see Server 2.

-As expected, the Singapore server seems to be long response times to the the New York droplet and vice versa, while the european server has medium response times to both of them, which is what we would expect.
+As expected, the Singapore server seems to show long response times to the the New York droplet and vice versa, while the european server has medium response times from both of them, which is what we would expect, with Europe located in the middle.

 All servers show quite stable response times, so I can't determine anything about the loads running on them.